 Another way to see that $(1,1,1,1)$ is prime is by observing that it is the only irreducible with the first coordinate not equal to zero.
 So if it divides an expression, that expression must include $(1,1,1,1)$.
 This means that $(1,1,1,1)$ is prime. \end{example}

-\begin{proposition} Let $f$ be an irreducible monotone function over a finite ordered set $P$.
-Assume that the support of $f$ is not included in the union of the supports of the other irreducible monotone functions on $P$.
+\begin{proposition} Let $f$ be an irreducible monotone function over a finite partially ordered set $P$.
+Assume that the support of $f$ is not contained in the union of the supports of the other irreducible monotone functions on $P$.
 Then $f$ is prime. \end{proposition}

 Observe that if $P$ has a minimum (a single minimal element), then $P$ is an irreducible upper set.
 In this case $P$ fulfills conditions 1 and 2 of Theorem~\ref{th:char-prime}, and consequently $\chi_P$ is a prime element of $\rM(P)$.
 This is precisely the prime element that appears in Example~\ref{ex:with-ab-a}.